-Chambers lists Keker & Van Nest as a Band 1 firm in California, and named Elliot Peters, Jan Little and John Keker as Leading Lawyers in White Collar Crime and Government Investigations.
+Chambers lists Keker & Van Nest as one of the top white collar litigation firms in the country, and has individually recognized John Keker, Elliot Peters and Jan Nielsen Little as Leading Lawyers in White Collar Crime and Government Investigations.

-Stuart Gasner, John Keker, Jan Little, Elliot Peters and Robert Van Nest have been listed by Best Lawyers in White Collar Criminal Defense.
+John Keker, Robert Van Nest, Jan Little, Elliot Peters and Stuart Gasner are listed in the Best Lawyers guide for White Collar Criminal Defense.

 Legal 500 described the firm as "peopled with a preponderance of outstanding trial lawyers ... the team excels at representing high-level company executives in criminal trials across the waterfront of offences including securities fraud and insider trading."